jeremyckahn/rekapi/README.md

 kapi.play(3);
 ````

 That will play the animation three times and stop.
 When an animation stops, it will will just sit at the last frame that was rendered.
 You can control the animation flow with `kapi.pause()` and `kapi.stop()`.
-Further API documentation is forthcoming, but the source code is annotated.
+These methods are detailed in the [API documentation](https://github.com/jeremyckahn/rekapi/blob/master/docs/api.md).

 ## All together